pagopa/interop-commons/README.md

 - `file-manager` - a module for file management operations;
 - `mail-manager` - a module for e-mail operations;
 - `vault` - a module for read only accesses to Vault instances;
-- `jwt` - a module for PDND tokens management;
+- `jwt` - a module for Interop tokens management;

 ---

-The abovementioned modules are released as separated jar files, that you can import straightly and independently in any PDND component according to your needs.
+The abovementioned modules are released as separated jar files, that you can import straightly and independently in any Interop component according to your needs.

-Probably each PDND component shall need at least the `utils` module, since it implements nitty common utility features.
+Probably each Interop component shall need at least the `utils` module, since it implements nitty common utility features.

 ### File Manager Module
 This is the HOCON configuration object for the module:

 ```
-pdnd-interop-commons {
+interop-commons {
   storage {
     type = ${STORAGE_TYPE}
     endpoint = ${STORAGE_ENDPOINT}